José Benito Lamas

 José Benito Lamas (Montevideo, 12 January 1787 - 9 May 1857) was a Roman Catholic priest from the Banda Oriental.

 Biography

 He was ordained in the Franciscan Order and studied theology and philosophy.
 He was a notable patriot during the fight for freedom in colonial times; José Artigas appointed him military chaplain and educator.

 In 1833, in the newly created Republic of Uruguay, Lamas was appointed lecturer of philosophy.

 He was an interest candidate for first bishop of Montevideo, but he died in 1857, during a yellow fever epidemic.

 Family

 His sister Josefa married politician Santiago Vázquez.
-His brother Luis María Lamas was a notable politician in Uruguay; his grand-nephew Luis Lamas was Intendente in Rosario, Argentina.
+His brother Luis María Lamas was a notable politician in Uruguay; his nephew Andrés Lamas was politician, diplomat and writer; his grand-nephew Luis Lamas was Intendente in Rosario, Argentina.